Caldwell Esselstyn: Background

 Esselstyn received his M.D. from the Case Western Reserve University School of Medicine in 1961.
-During this time he met and married Ann Crile, the granddaughter of George Washington Crile, founder of the Cleveland Clinic.
+During this time he met and married Ann Crile, daughter of surgeon George Crile, Jr, who was a leading figure in the United States in challenging unnecessary surgery, best known for his part in eliminating radical breast surgery and the granddaughter of George Washington Crile, founder of the Cleveland Clinic.
 Esselstyn was an intern (1961–62) and resident (1962–66) at that clinic.
-In 1968 he completed a tour as an Army surgeon in Vietnam where he was awarded the Bronze Star.
+In 1968, he completed a tour as an Army surgeon in Vietnam where he was awarded the Bronze Star.
 Upon his return he rejoined the clinic and has served as the President of the Staff and as a member of its Board of Governors.
 He served as the President of the American Association of Endocrine Surgeons in 1991.
-In 2000 he gave up his post at the Cleveland Clinic.
+In 2000, he gave up his post at the Cleveland Clinic.

 Esselstyn has served as a member of the Scientific Advisory Board of Nutrition Action magazine, published by the Center for Science in the Public Interest.
-Esselstyn is also on the advisory board of Naked Food Magazine, for which he is also a regular contributor of articles espousing a plant-based diet.

 Diet work

 Esselstyn promotes a whole foods, plant-based diet, arguing it can prevent coronary disease and cardiovascular disease.
 The diet excludes all animal products and oils and recommends foods such as fruits, vegetables, whole grains, pulses, and especially cruciferous vegetables.

 His work received media attention when former U.S. President Bill Clinton cited it, along with work by Dean Ornish and The China Study as the basis for his change of diet in 2010 and yet more in late 2011 when Clinton discussed his diet with CNN and other media outlets.

 Esselstyn was also one of the doctors featured in the documentary films Forks Over Knives (2011) and The Game Changers (2018).

-Esselstyn advised Eric Adams, the incoming mayor of New York City, to switch to a plant-based diet after Adams was diagnosed with diabetes.
-Within six months Adams had lost 30 pounds, reversed his diabetes, and reduced his blood pressure and cholesterol levels to a healthy enough range to lower his risk of heart disease or stroke.

 With regard to Esselstyn's claims, Nancy Brown, CEO of the American Heart Association, said: "Diet alone is not going to be the reason that heart attacks are eliminated.
 Other key factors include physical activity, cholesterol, blood pressure and weight."

 Harriet A. Hall has written that the claims made by Esselstyn are misleading and that the evidence on which they are based is "pretty skimpy".
 Steven Nissen of the Cleveland Clinic said that his claims are unproven because there isn't data from rigorous clinical trials to support them.

 Awards

-In 2005 Esselstyn received the Benjamin Spock Award for Compassion in Medicine (he was the award's first recipient), and in 2009 the Distinguished Alumnus Award from the Cleveland Clinic Alumni Association.
-In 2010 he received the Greater Cleveland Sports Hall of Fame Award.
+In 2005, Esselstyn received the Benjamin Spock Award for Compassion in Medicine (he was the award's first recipient), and in 2009 the Distinguished Alumnus Award from the Cleveland Clinic Alumni Association.
+In 2010, he received the Greater Cleveland Sports Hall of Fame Award.